 Pro tip: Remember that creating an inclusive environment is an ongoing process.
 Part of doing this involves establishing and verbalizing group norms so your team can follow suit, but the ongoing effort is what will keep your team comfortable and honest with one another.
 If your organization offers trainings on team synergy or conflict resolution, make sure to take part and keep learning!

-More often than not, a mistake in a project comes down to a communication error rather than a performance issue.
+More often than not, project mistakes come down to a communication error rather than a performance issue.
 As a result, effective communication is vital, both for completing tasks as well as boosting team morale.
-Since remote work has become more common, workplace communication has broadened to even more channels than before.

 Use Slack for synchronous day-to-day updates, quick questions, or team bonding group chats